giedriusbalynas/burger-builder-app/README.md

 # Burger builder app

-This is a burger builder app and it's still in progress.
+This is a burger builder app and it's development is still in progress.